 “We have been clear since the beginning that what happens in the community will happen in the jail.
 The combination of high community infection rates and the increased census has created new challenges” Dr. Mennella said.

-“We have hundreds of staff, visitors and detainees who come into the jail every day from the community that we are trying to protect.
+“We have hundreds of staff, visitors and individuals in custody who come into the jail every day from the community that we are trying to protect.
 As a physician, I am urging everyone in the community including our patients and staff to follow all of the mitigation guidance all of the time.
 COVID fatigue is real.
 We get it.
 But when we let our guard down, the virus thrives.
 Action is needed to protect the jail including everyone’s participation with getting this virus under control in the community.”